 What is a reconsideration?

-A mandatory reconsideration means that you ask the SSA to look at the decision about your benefit claim again.
+A mandatory reconsideration means that you ask the DfC to look at the decision about your benefit claim again.

 If you think the decision is wrong, you can ask for it to be looked at again for any reason.
 You can ask for a reconsideration when you want to challenge: